Raludzingana98/iris-classification/README.md

 Save trained models as decision_tree_model.pkl and perceptron_model.pkl

+Save plots in the images/ folder for documentation

-Visual Results
+📊 Visual Results
 Pairplot of Dataset Features

 Confusion Matrices

 Accuracy Comparison

-Note: Save your generated plots into an images/ folder in your repository before pushing.
-Use plt.savefig("images/plot_name.png") in your code.
+Note: Ensure the images/ folder exists in your repository and your script saves plots using plt.savefig("images/plot_name.png").

-Saved Models
+💾 Saved Models

 decision_tree_model.pkl → Decision Tree classifier